sourcegraph/about/handbook/engineering/developer-insights/extensibility/goals.md

 The Extensibility team focuses on high impact projects aligned with the company's OKRs.

-As Sourcegraph continues grows, and the team is able to bring on a dedicated product manager, designer, and additional engineers, the team's roadmap will adopt a more traditional product development trajectory.
+As Sourcegraph continues to grow and the team is able to bring on a dedicated product manager, designer, and additional engineers, the team's roadmap will adopt a more traditional product development trajectory.

 ## Goals for FY22